saronraut/Human-Trafficking-Awareness/README.md

 # project-one

 This is the first project for the Data Analytics Boot Camp.
-The members of this project team are:
+The members of this project team are: Elizabeth Harrison,  Lisa Jemmings, Shirley Limburg, Saron Raut, Mara Schemel, and Sumit Patel
-    - Elizabeth Harrison
-    - Lisa Jemmings
-    - Shirley Limburg
-    - Saron Raut
-    - Mara Schemel
-    - Sumit Patel

 The folder named 'data' contains the original data files.
 The folder nameed 'cleanData' contains cleaned data files.